microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 For example, imagine Alice inserts a node of type `Foo` in an array, with the precondition that by the time the edit is finally applied, this array must allow instances of type `Foo`.
-Concurrently to that, Bob edits the document schema such that the array in question no longer allows instances of type `Foo`, with the precondition that by the time the edit is finally applied, no instances of type `Foo` must exist in the array.
+Concurrent to that, Bob edits the document schema such that the array no longer allows instances of type `Foo`, with the precondition that by the time the edit is finally applied, no instances of type `Foo` may exist in the array.
-If Alice's edit is sequenced first, then the node will successfully be inserted, and Bob's edit will be dropped.
+If Alice's edit is sequenced first, then the node will be inserted, and Bob's edit will be dropped.
-If Bob's edit is sequenced first, then the schema will successfully be changed, and Alice's edit will be dropped.
+If Bob's edit is sequenced first, then the schema will be changed, and Alice's edit will be dropped.

 When considering whether a given edit is suitable for a given scenario, the edit's preconditions help answer the following questions: